Beware of ghosts

 B

-etween 2023 and 2025, Canada plans to accept some 1.45 million new residents.
-The plans were announced in late January by Canada’s Ministry of Citizenship and Immigration.
-This total breaks down as: 465,000 new residents in 2023; 485,000 in 2024; and 500,000 in 2025.
+y far, Express Entry is the preferred route to Canada.
+By the end of 2025, Canada plans to accept some 1.45 million new residents.
+Canada’s Ministry of Citizenship and Immigration estimates the total breaks down as: 465,000 new residents in 2023; 485,000 in 2024; and 500,000 in 2025.
 While newcomers to Canada often often gravitate to urban areas, where many have friends and families to provide networking and social supports, the new plan contains numerous initiatives and regional pathways to encourage applicants to settle in Canadian small towns and rural areas.
+At Upper Canada Immigration Consultants, we assist many clients with getting into the Express Entry ‘pool.’

 French-Speaking newcomers